MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/graphql/static-web-app-graphql/create-configure-cosmos-db.md

 1. Select **OK** to finish the local database creation process.

-## Load the JSON file into the remote Azure Cosmos DB container
+## Load the JSON file into the remote container

-Load the 100 trivia questions into the container.
+Load the 100 trivia questions into the container created with Azure Cosmos DB.

 1. Select the `trivia` database, then the `game`container, and then **Items**.
 1. Select **Upload item**, then select the folder icon in the side panel, and then select the location for the `./api/trivia.json` file.
 Then select **Upload**.